SWI-Prolog/packages-mqi/mqi_overview.md

     - Normally, the SWI Prolog top level runs all user code in the context of a built-in module called "user", as does the MQI.
 However, the top level allows this to be changed using the module/1 predicate.
 This predicate has no effect when sent to the MQI.
     - Predefined streams like `user_input` are initially bound to the standard operating system I/O streams (like STDIN) and, since the Prolog process is running invisibly, will obviously not work as expected.
 Those streams can be changed, however, by issuing commands using system predicates as defined in the SWI Prolog documentation.
     - Every connection to the MQI runs in its own thread, so opening two connections from an application means you are running multithreaded code.
+    - The SWI Prolog top level does special handling to make residual [attributes on variables](#attvar) print out in a human-friendly way.
+MQI instead returns any residuals in a special variable called `$residuals` that is added to the results.
+    - Some Prolog extensions do not provide the full answer to a query by means of the variable bindings.
+The top level does extra work to find where the answers are stored and print them out.
+All of these extensions have an interface to get to this data as a Prolog term and users of MQI need to do this work themselves.
+Examples include: [Constraint Handling Rules (CHR)](#chr) stores constraints in global variables, [Well Founded Semantics](#wfs-toplevel) has the notion of delayed, which is translated into a program that carries the inconsistency if there are conflicting negations, [s(CASP)](https://www.swi-prolog.org/pack/list?p=scasp) has a model and justification.

-The basic rule to remember is: any predicates designed to interact with or change the default behavior of the top level itself probably won't have any effect.
+A basic rule to remember is: any predicates designed to interact with or change the default behavior of the top level itself probably won't have any effect.

 ## Embedded Mode: Integrating the Machine Query Interface Into a New Programming Language {#mqi-embedded-mode}